dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 Somewhat makes sense to bind doing something to help SILD at the same time, since benefits residence, showcase site, and investments, to a great receptive audience.

 ## Public listing
 How can capital be raised inside the model of the Dreamcatcher ?
 What would the stock be worth ?
+Is greater utility found tackling existing blockchain use cases vs traditional software problems ? or both at the same time ?